chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/Reynolds1000_poiseuille.png

-For :math:`Re = 1000`, an error on the velocity profile is visually noticeable.
-We can assume that the outlet is not long enough for the flow to be fully developped at its end, meaning that there is still traction on the fluid.
+For :math:`Re = 1000`, an error in the velocity profile is visually noticeable.
+We can assume that the outlet is not long enough for the flow to be fully developed at its end, meaning that there is still traction on the fluid.
 Consequently, increasing this length is essential in order to be able to validate cases where :math:`Re \geq 1000`.

 Possibilites for Extension
 --------------------------

 - **Validate with a 3D geometry/mesh** : Since experimental data takes into account 3D effects, it would be interesting to compare numerical data to experimental results.
 - **Use second order elements for higher Reynolds simulations** : Using second order elements can improve accuracy for more turbulent flows.
-Also, it can be very powerful in this particular example, since quadratric elements can theorically interpolate *Poiseuille* flows with genuinely no numerical error.
+Also, it can be very powerful in this particular example, since quadratic elements can theoretically interpolate *Poiseuille* flows with genuinely no numerical error.
 Consequently, the method can yield incredibly precise results while maintaining a very coarse mesh far from the step.
 - **Validate for even higher Reynolds numbers** : Some studies compute their simulations up to :math:`Re = 3000`.
 It would also be interesting to visualize the formation of more eddies further downstream of the step.

 References